 Watch a short clip of the funeral procession as shot by our friend Mike Cohea.

 In celebration of the 100 year anniversary of Trinity Repertory Company’s building, and the great success of their new show “a Midsummer Night’s Dream,” Trinity took a group of us on a behind-the-scenes lunchtime tour of the theater.
 We were lucky enough to check out the props storage area in the building’s basement, visit the costume shop and even take an elevator ride up to the stage just as if we’re part of the show.
 As if that’s not enough, we also meet some of the people who make Trinity Rep’s awesome shows possible.

 With its ornate detailing, extravagant roofline and storied past, Barnaby’s Castle is a hallmark of Victorian design and one of the great cornerstones of Providence’s Westend.
 The home, built in 1875 and updated by Stone, Carpenter and Willson in 1888, lay deteriorating for a number of years.
 But thanks to the commitment of its new owner and residents, the building is now in the process of restoration.

-Join us at our Barnaby Castle Open House for the rare opportunity to experience the inside of this fanciful castle yourself.
-See the interior detailing, Tiffany windows and intricate woodwork of the lower floors.
-You’ll learn the story of the building and be introduced to the cast of characters who made this home the talk of 19th century Providence.
-Meet Mr. and Mrs. Barnaby, their friends and lovers, as well as Mrs. Barnaby’s doctor and accused murderer, Thomas Thatcher Graves.
+Doors Open RI partnered with Barnaby Castle on an Open House event that welcomed 300+ visitors into the home.
+Half of our ticket sales, $2,330, were donated to Barnaby’s Castle to help in their efforts to restore this magnificent home.
+Visitors admired the interior detailing, Tiffany windows and intricate woodwork of the lower floors.
+They also learned the story of the building and were introduced to the cast of characters who made this home the talk of 19th century Providence: including Mr. and Mrs. Barnaby, their friends and lovers, as well as Mrs. Barnaby’s doctor and accused murderer, Thomas Thatcher Graves.

 Providence City Hall: Behind-the-Scenes Tour